No spillage allowed

 Explore the back country

 Kirkwood Mountain Resort offers many upcoming clinics and workshops for guests who want to enhance his or her skiing experience.
 E:K (Expedition: Kirkwood) Masters Program is a mid-week social program from 8 a.m. to 1 p.m. for passholders age 50 and older.
-It is offered on Dec.
-13 and 27, Jan.
-10 and 24, Feb.
+It is offered on Jan.
+24, Feb.
 14 and Feb.
 28, March 7 and March 21, and April 4, 2018.

 E:K AIARE Level 1 is a three-day introduction course to avalanche phenomena.
-Ongoing sessions will be offered throughout the winter from Dec.
-15 to April 1.
+Ongoing sessions will be offered throughout the winter until April 1.

 E:K Backcountry Workshop is an introduction to avalanche awareness and will create a solid foundation on which to build skills for the AIARE Level 1 Avalanche Certificate Course.
 It is offered on Jan.
 20, Feb.
 3 and March 24. | kirkwood.com